 Your business success will utimately depend on how effective you are at finding customers who want to buy your products and services.
 So, rather than target all buyers, it makes sense to focus on a specific segment: prospective buyers who are likely to want your solution because it addresses their specific problem or pain.

-So, by using your sales and marketing efforts to focus on and address a specific problem that your product can solve, you’ll achieve better results.
+Focus on specific problems that your product or service can solve, you’ll achieve better results.

 By listening to your customers and understanding their needs you can be far more effective with how you communicate your benefits – no point spending time on what you feel is important, if it is of no value to your customers.

 With so many channels and customer touch points available now, it means that consumers no longer shop in an “online” or “offline” mode — they shop in a “non-line” world where they cruise across multiple channels with high expectations that a vendor will deliver a seamless experience no matter where they are.